rackerlabs/support-how-to/content/how-to/rackconnect/rackconnect-global-faq/index.md

 integrated hybrid cloud experience.

 For more details, see [https://www.rackspace.com/cloud/hybrid/rackconnect/global](https://www.rackspace.com/cloud/hybrid/rackconnect/global).
+{{< /accordion >}}

-#### Who is the audience for RackConnect Global, and what pain points does it solve?
+{{< accordion title="Who is the audience for RackConnect Global, and what pain points does it alleviate?" col="in" href="accordion4" >}}

-Any company that uses Rackspace service (colocation, dedicated hosting, server virtualization, private cloud, managed public cloud, or application services) and at least one other IT service provider, should find RackConnect Global of tremendous value.
+Any company that uses a Rackspace service (such as colocation, dedicated hosting, server virtualization, private cloud, managed public cloud, or application services) and at least one other IT service provider should find RackConnect Global of tremendous value.
 The private, secure, low-latency solution saves traffic flowing between all connected environments&mdash;Rackspace and third-party&mdash;from riding the insecure and bogged down public Internet.
-In addition, compared to procuring long-term individual point-to-point connections from a telecommunications carrier between each of your clouds, RackConnect Global Any-to-Any connectivity is significantly more cost-effective, flexible, and easier to implement.
+In addition, compared to procuring long-term individual point-to-point connections from a telecommunications carrier between each of your clouds, RackConnect Global Any-to-Any connectivity is significantly more cost-effective, more flexible, and easier to implement.
+{{< /accordion >}}

-#### What are the primary use cases?
+{{< accordion title="What are the primary use cases?" col="in" href="accordion5" >}}

 RackConnect Global is the primary mechanism for linking multiple Rackspace services across different locations.
-It also enables customers to link services deployed in Rackspace data centers with third-party cloud environments regardless if Rackspace manages them.
-RackConnect Global is also frequently used to tether Rackspace services with third-party colocation facilities and network carriers.
+It also enables customers to link services deployed in Rackspace data centers with third-party cloud environments regardless of whether Rackspace manages them.
+Customers also frequently use RackConnect Global to tether Rackspace services with third-party colocation facilities and network carriers.

 RackConnect Global is of particular value for facilitating multi-cloud strategies.
-Because the public cloud is incrementally more expensive (due to the scalability and elasticity it affords), it’s prudent to keep as much of a workload as possible deployed within a static private cloud environment and only “burst” into the dynamic public cloud when additional resources are required.
+Because the public cloud scalability and elasticity make it incrementally more expensive, it’s prudent to deploy as much of the workload as possible within a static private cloud environment and only *burst* into the dynamic public cloud when you require additional resources.
 RackConnect Global is ideal for ensuring private clouds and borrowed public cloud resources across any number of providers all function together as a seamless and secure environment from an end-user standpoint.
+{{< /accordion >}}

-#### In what regions is the service available?
+{{< accordion title="In what regions is the service available?" col="in" href="accordion6" >}}

-RackConnect Global-enabled data centers and edge locations are across North America, Europe, Asia, and Australia, as shown in the following table:
+We have RackConnect Global-enabled data centers and edge locations located across North America, Europe, Asia, and Australia, as shown in the following table:

 Location name | Type | Data center operation | Address | Locally interconnected exchanges